- Armament and disarmament

 - Peace and development

-SIPRI looks at the most important consequences of insecurity and tries to minimize them.
+SIPRI looks at the most important consequences of insecurity and efforts to minimize them.

 Despite a decline in the number of conflicts worldwide, they continue to have a deep and harrowing impact on the communities caught up in them.
 SIPRI’s work on conflict and peace studies the different kinds of armed conflict that occur, how they unfold and what their consequences are.
 It also examines peacekeeping missions, working to improve their efficiency and cooperation.